stray128/pesto_assessment/README.md

 After fine-tuning, the model achieves a perplexity score of less than 100 on the sample validation set, indicating good performance in generating coherent and relevant responses.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.

+## Additional Resources

+For more details and to access the trained model and related files, please visit the [Google Drive link](https://drive.google.com/drive/folders/1uPIC-Sg3Dp5GbLgZl7zGcYWU-O0Z6VvJ?usp=share_link).